TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 13/1 Kings 13.27.md

 ---

-And he spake to his sons, saying, Saddle me the ass.
-And they saddled it.
+He spoke to his sons, saying, "Saddle the donkey for me."
+They saddled it.